 In the end, I ended up with 4 different types of worktops in my kitchen and utility.
 They have been well and truly road-tested for several months now, not just by my family but also by tradespeople working at my house, so I thought I would share my experience of them.
 I’m also sharing my research about other worktop materials that I had come across.

 Disclosure: This post links to worktops that were supplied for my project as part of brand collaborations as detailed in the post.
 These are denoted by *.
+This post also contains some affiliate links.

 Strong, durable, practical, beautiful and pretty much maintenance free – these attributes of quartz make it an unbeatable material for worktops.
 Quartz is an engineered stone that is non-porous, making it stain-resistant and hygienic.
 Quartz worktops come in a variety of colour options, so there is something to suit any style of kitchen.
 Marble-effect quartz is particularly popular, giving the aesthetic benefits of marble without the maintenance.